 The Group's manufacturing facilities, vehicles and products, including the processing, packaging, storage, distribution, advertising and labelling of the Group's products, are subject to extensive regional, national and EU laws and regulations in the food safety area, including frequent government inspections and governmental food processing controls.
 The Group is also required to maintain various licenses and permits to operate its business in accordance with the laws and regulations of the countries where it operates.
 The loss of or failure to obtain necessary permits and registrations could delay or prevent the Group from meeting current product demand, introducing new products, building new facilities or acquiring new businesses which could adversely affect operating results.
-In addition, future material changes in food safety regulations could result in increased operating costs or could be required to be implemented on schedules that cannot be met without interruptions in the Group's operations.
-Any non-compliance with applicable laws and regulations, particularly if it relates to or compromises food safety, could subject the Group to liabilities, including fines, injunctions, recalls or asset seizures, as well as potential criminal sanctions, any of which could have an adverse effect on the Group's business, results of operations, financial results and prospects.
+In addition, future material changes in food safety regulations, particularly if it relates to or compromises food safety, could subject the Group to liabilities, including fines, injunctions, recalls or asset seizures, as well as potential criminal sanctions, any of which could have an adverse effect on the Group's business, results of operations, financial results and prospects.